logicmonitor/lm-powershell-module/Documentation/Remove-LMConfigsource.md

 ## INPUTS

-### You can pipe input to this function.
+### You can pipe objects to this function.
 ## OUTPUTS

-### System.Management.Automation.PSCustomObject
-### Returns an object with the following properties:
-### - Id: The Id of the removed configsource.
-### - Message: A message indicating the success of the removal operation.
+### Returns a PSCustomObject containing the ID of the removed configsource and a success message confirming the removal.
 ## NOTES
 Please ensure you are logged in before running any commands.
 Use Connect-LMAccount to login and try again.